 • The Fed's history has demonstrated that the pursuit of low unemployment rates when the underlying causes of unemployment are ambiguous can have serious consequences.

 The Federal Reserve is charged with promoting price stability and maximum employment.
 Because maximum employment is generally interpreted as minimal unemployment, understanding the dynamics of unemployment is essential for monetary policymakers trying to determine the likely effects of policy options.
-This will be especially important as policymakers begin to contemplate raising interest rates following the slow recovery from the recession of 2007-09.
-Although the unemployment rate has declined from its late-2009 peak of 10 percent, the long-term unemployment rate remains elevated and the labor force participation rate (LFP) has declined to its lowest level since the late 1970s.
+This will be a key consideration as policymakers determine the pace of interest rate increases in the coming years.

-When unemployment is high and inflation is low, economists traditionally have argued that the Federal Reserve should employ expansionary monetary policy to try to lower the unemployment rate.
-But the unemployment rate is not necessarily a straightforward indicator of the health of the labor market.
+For many observers, the unemployment rate is the most salient indicator of labor market conditions.
+But the unemployment rate is not necessarily a straightforward gauge of the labor market's health.
 Unemployment is heterogeneous: People become unemployed for different reasons at different times, and different kinds of unemployment respond to monetary policy in different ways.
 Cyclical unemployment, broadly defined as unemployment due to a temporary downturn in the economy, might respond to monetary policy that affects aggregate demand.
-Monetary policy is less likely to affect structural unemployment, which is unemployment caused by long-term changes in the economy, such as the decline of certain industries or changing technology.
+Monetary policy is less likely to affect structural unemployment, which is unemployment caused by long-term changes in the economy, such as the decline of certain industries or technological change (Lacker 2016).
 Unfortunately for policymakers, the distinction between cyclical and structural unemployment is not always clear.

 The unemployment rate also is affected by changes in the labor force participation (LFP) rate, which is the portion of the population age 16 and over that is either employed or unemployed and looking for work.
 Workers are only counted as unemployed if they are actively seeking a job, so the unemployment rate could decline not only if people find jobs, but also if a large number of people decide to quit looking and exit the labor force.
 Conversely, an improvement in the labor market might encourage many people to resume their job search and actually cause the unemployment rate to increase.
 As with unemployment, it can be difficult to determine if changes in the LFP rate are due to cyclical factors, such as workers being discouraged about the likelihood of finding a job, or to structural factors, such as a large portion of the population reaching retirement age (Romero 2012).